jimratliff/GenoMac-system/README.md

       - Enable for Terminal

 ### Manually install Homebrew
-Installing Homebrew will automatically install Xcode Command Line Tools (CLT), the installation of which will install, among other things, a version of Git, which will permit cloning this repo.
+We can’t even clone this repository at this point, because Git doesn’t come out-of-the-box on macOS.
+We’ll need Homebrew eventually to perform app installations.
+We install Homebrew now, because doing so has the side benefit that installing Homebrew will automatically install Xcode Command Line Tools (CLT), the installation of which will install, among other things, a version of Git, which will permit cloning this repo.

 To install Homebrew, launch Terminal: